 #8 Religious Accommodations

 Many convents, monasteries, churches and temples open their doors for guests.
-Sometimes for free, often for a small to moderate fee.
+Sometimes for free, often for a small to a moderate fee.
 Sometimes there is a prayer requirement, but not always.
 Jerusalem has many, and they appear to be found throughout the world.
 Accommodation will be clean, yet plain.
 There may be rules and curfews.
 You can learn more about this at Monastery Stays.com. (we haven’t tried this yet)

 #9 Farmstays and WWOOF